-Measures Taken to Assess and Manage Risks of Modern Slavery
+Due Diligence and Measures Taken to Assess and Manage Risks of Modern Slavery

-MEG uses several strategies and processes to assess and mitigate Modern Slavery risks, including:
+MEG uses several strategies and due diligence processes to assess and mitigate Modern Slavery risks, including:

 - providing access to MEG's Business Conduct Charter and Human Rights Policy Statement to all new and existing employees and contractors.
-MEG also intends to provide a copy of this Report to all of our employees and contractors; - monitoring compliance by annually requiring employees and contractors to: (i) acknowledge their own compliance with all policies; and (ii) affirm they are not aware of non-compliance by others; - providing ready access for employees, contractors, suppliers, and other stakeholders to anonymous and secure communication and reporting channels that allow them to safely notify MEG of actual or potential breaches of MEG's Business Conduct Charter and Human Rights Policy, including via MEG's confidential and anonymous Business Conduct Helpline; - reviewing and assessing MEG's policies, practices and procedures regarding Modern Slavery and human rights generally to ensure their ongoing relevance and alignment with MEG's overall business strategies; - requiring suppliers to adhere to Canadian safety standards, including compliance with the Labour Code and WHMIS when working in our operations, emphasizing employee safety and environmental protection; - assessing select supplier safety and quality assurance, quality control processes, and product testing for continuous improvement; - on a risk-based approach, evaluating suppliers' capacity, production capabilities, and logistical processes to meet our demand, incorporating contingency planning to ensure flexibility and robust operations; and - commencing the development of a program to provide training and increase awareness of Modern Slavery risks to employees on an annual basis.
+MEG will also post a copy of this Report on its website, available for review by all of our employees and contractors; - as a matter of due diligence, monitoring compliance by annually requiring employees and contractors to: (i) acknowledge their own compliance with all policies; and (ii) affirm they are not aware of non-compliance by others; - providing ready access for employees, contractors, suppliers, and other stakeholders to anonymous and secure communication and reporting channels that allow them to safely notify MEG of actual or potential breaches of MEG's Business Conduct Charter and Human Rights Policy, including via MEG's confidential and anonymous Business Conduct Helpline; - reviewing and assessing MEG's policies, practices and procedures regarding Modern Slavery and human rights generally to ensure their ongoing relevance and alignment with MEG's overall business strategies; - requiring suppliers to adhere to Canadian safety standards, including compliance with the Canada Labour Code and Workplace Hazardous Materials Information System when working in our operations, emphasizing employee safety and environmental protection; - assessing select supplier safety and quality assurance, quality control processes, and product testing for continuous improvement; and - on a risk-based approach, evaluating suppliers' capacity, production capabilities, and logistical processes to meet our demand, incorporating contingency planning to ensure flexibility and robust operations.